dgilland/pydash/docs/upgrading.rst

 Some notable new features/functions:

-- 3 new array methods
+- 4 new array methods

+    - :func:`pydash.arrays.from_pairs`
     - :func:`pydash.arrays.intersection_by`
     - :func:`pydash.arrays.intersection_with`
     - :func:`pydash.arrays.nth`